jiwon-lieb/peptalk-app/README.md

 ## 📚 **How It Works**

-- User Input: Users select their MBTI type (like INTJ, ENFP, etc.) and mood (default, sad, or angry) from a simple, stylish dropdown.
+- User Input: Users select their MBTI type (like INTJ, ENFP, etc.) and mood (sad, angry, or etc) from a simple, stylish dropdown.

 - API Call: The app sends a request to the MBTI Pep Talk API.